evolvingstuff/vdw2/content/posts/type-1-diabetes-is-increasing-vitamin-d-deficiency-may-be-one-of-the-reasons.md

 ## See also VitaminDWiki

-* <a href="/posts/overview-diabetes-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Diabetes and vitamin D">Overview Diabetes and vitamin D</a> both T1 and T2
+* [Overview Diabetes and vitamin D](/posts/overview-diabetes-and-vitamin-d) both T1 and T2

 * [Type 1 diabetes associated with faulty Vitamin D receptor genes – May 2013](/posts/type-1-diabetes-associated-with-faulty-vitamin-d-receptor-genes)